LREN-CHUV/pfa-validator/README.md

 # pfa-validator

 A small python program that validates that a PFA document is:
+- Syntaxically correct JSON
-- Syntaxically correct
+- Syntaxically correct PFA
-- Provides consistent output
+- Semantically correct PFA

-This project does not perform cross-validation on the PFA document
+This project does not perform cross-validation on the PFA document.

 ## Usage
 ### In python
 1. `PFA_PATH=data/example_01_valid/model.pfa python src/main.py`